I keep sending out my resume, but nothing is happening. Any tips?

-You'll need to convince employers that what you've done in the past is relevant to their needs.
+You'll need to convince employers that what you've done in the past relates to their needs.
 Learn how to identify your transferable skills and communicate your accomplishments.

 Is it okay to use a testimonial in my resume, or is that inappropriate?

-Your resume is a sales document that sells you, so a testimonial is quite appropriate.
-Just make sure you've asked for permission first.
+Your resume is a sales document that sells you, so a testimonial can work well.
+Be sure to ask for permission first.
 To see a testimonial that's been integrated into a resume, view the top portion of this sample resume.

 I'm trying to fit my resume onto one page and it's not working.
 Any advice?

-You may need to use two pages, which is quite acceptable.
+You may need to use two pages, which is quite acceptable for experienced professionals.
 In fact, if using one page is making your resume crowded and hard to read, your resume may get passed over for that reason.
+Just be sure it's all necessary.
 See our guidelines on designing your resume.

 I've heard it's good to have a plain-text resume.
 How do I make one?

-A plain-text resume, also sometimes called an ASCII (American Standard Code for Information Interchange) resume, is sometimes necessary when a resume site or tracking system can't read your Word-formatted resume.
-For instructions on creating a plain text resume and to see a sample, see this section on resume design.
+A plain-text resume, also sometimes called an ASCII (American Standard Code for Information Interchange) resume, may be required when a resume site or tracking system can't read your Word-formatted resume.
+For instructions and a sample, see this section on resume design.